azri-azhar/robocode/README.md

 # What's Available?
 * SimpleRobot

-  A simple implementation of Robocode robot, based on the information gathered in RoboWiki and http://mark.random-article.com/weber/java/robocode/.
+  A simple implementation of Robocode robot, based on the information gathered from RoboWiki and http://mark.random-article.com/weber/java/robocode/.
 Robocode is a programming tank game (http://robocode.sourceforge.net/).
+The generated jar file from the Maven build can be dropped directly to the Robocode folder.